PatrickMcKeown/PatrickMcKeown.github.io/index.md

 ---
 title: Patrick McKeown's Portfolio
-description: Welcome to Patrick's Analytics and Lean Six Sigma Portfolio
+description: Analytics and Lean Six Sigma Portfolio
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.